n2cholas/n2cholas.github.io/about.md

 Previously, I did deep learning research on collaborative self-driving at **Uber ATG**, helped improve the neural network optimization algorithm [K-FAC](https://github.com/tensorflow/kfac) at **Google Brain**, and developed data-driven models to identify fraud at **John Hancock Financial**.

-You can reach me at `nicholas.vadivelu [at] gmail [dot] com`.
+I've also worked as a Research Assistant for Professor Lin Tan in deep learning-driven software analysis and Professor Pascal Poupart on neural network parameter learning.

 If you love tidbits of technical info, follow me on [twitter](https://twitter.com/nicvadivelu).
-I also love teaching--check out some of my data science [workshops](https://github.com/n2cholas/dsc-workshops)!
+Feel free to reach out through
+email: `nicholas.vadivelu [at] gmail [dot] com`--I love to chat!